 Arkansas Police Jobs Outlook

-In keeping with the population growth that Arkansas is experiencing the expected job growth rate for Arkansas police officers is strong, with a projected 9.8% increase in available police and sheriff’s patrol officer positions between 2012 and 2022.12 This rate of increase translates to 240 average annual openings across the state.12 As police officers in the state earn an average annual salary of $37,730, this makes Arkansas a promising state in which to begin a career as a police officer.10
+In keeping with the population growth that Arkansas is experiencing the expected job growth rate for Arkansas police officers is strong, with a projected 12.4% increase in available police and sheriff’s patrol officer positions through 2026.7 This rate of increase translates to 490 average annual openings across the state, including replacements as well as new positions.7 As police officers in the state earn an average annual salary of $38,450, this makes Arkansas a promising state in which to begin a career as a police officer.2

-As in most states, the demand for police officers in Arkansas is likely to be strongest in metropolitan areas such as Little Rock.
-However, Jefferson County, Saline County, and Washington County are also home to police forces larger than the state average.2 In addition, openings due to retirement and voluntary leave are anticipated in rural areas as well as metro areas.
-You can find out more about available law enforcement jobs on our Police Jobs page.
+As in most states, the demand for police officers in Arkansas is likely to be strongest in metropolitan areas such as Little Rock and Fayetteville.
+However, Conway, Hot Springs, and Jonesboro are also home to police forces larger than the state average.5 In addition, openings due to retirement and voluntary leave are anticipated in rural areas as well as metro areas.
+You can find out more about available Arkansas police jobs on our police jobs board.